Disadvantages of Dental Crowns

 • Potential pain from nerve irritation

-Recent Study: A 2023 survey published in the Journal of Prosthetic Dentistry found that 18% of patients reported post-crown sensitivity lasting more than six months.
+A recent study published in the Journal of Prosthetic Dentistry found that approximately 18% of patients reported post-crown sensitivity lasting more than six months.

 3. Risk of Nerve Damage or Infection